-- The following instructions explain how to give yourself a subcutaneous injection of Humira using the pre-filled syringe or pen.
-First read all the instructions carefully and then follow them step by step. - You will be instructed by your doctor, nurse or pharmacist on the technique of self-injection. - Do not attempt to self-inject until you are sure that you understand how to prepare and give the injection. - After proper training, the injection can be given by yourself or given by another person, for example, a family member or friend. - Only use each pre-filled syringe or pen for one injection.
+- The following instructions explain how to give your child a subcutaneous injection of Humira using the pre-filled syringe.
+First read all the instructions carefully and then follow them step by step. - You will be instructed by your doctor, nurse or pharmacist on the technique of injection. - Do not attempt to inject your child until you are sure that you understand how to prepare and give the injection. - After proper training, the injection can be given by your child or given by another person, for example, a family member or friend. - Only use each pre-filled syringe for one injection.